ptsteadman/notebook/essays/gray-man-style.md

 in the process.

 Articles about the gray man style and the grey man concept usually make the assumption that the reader is innately capable of being a gray man.
-The two main factors discussed as obstacles to becoming gray are: 1) being unusually short or tall, or 2) being a woman who attracts sexual attention.
+The two factors discussed as obstacles to becoming gray are: 1) being unusually short or tall, or 2) being a woman who attracts sexual attention.
 To get an idea of the advice given to women about how to be gray, here's an example from Gray Wolf